 Perhaps your elderly mother dreads the thought of going into a care home, for example, or your father has a strong desire to stay in his own home.
 It’s only through frank discussions that you can all be clear on the best way forward to ensure the wellbeing as well as physical health and safty of your loved one.

-A sensible idea is to discuss the subject of Power of Attorney, so that if the worst happens and your elderly loved one becomes unable to handle his or her own financial affairs, you are able to step in and take care of that side of things.
+Tip: A sensible idea is to discuss the subject of Power of Attorney, so that if the the time comes and your elderly loved one becomes unable to handle his or her own financial affairs, you are able to step in and take care of that side of things.